mantidproject/mantid/docs/source/concepts/DynamicalStructureFactorFromAbInitio.rst

 with

-:math:`Q` -- momentum transfer which occurs during neutron scattering.
-In principle, momentum transfer :math:`\mathbf{Q}` is a vector but, due to powder averaging S depends only on the length of :math:`\mathbf{Q}`.
+:math:`Q` -- momentum transfer due to neutron scattering.
+The momentum transfer :math:`\mathbf{Q}` is a technically a vector.
+However, the powder averaging of :math: `S` allows it to be represented as a scalar.

 :math:`\alpha^j_{\omega_i}` -- semi-empirical parameter calculated as: :math:`\alpha^j_{\omega_i} = \frac{1}{5} \left \lbrace Tr A^j  + \frac{2 B^j_{\omega_i}: A^j}{Tr B^j_{\omega_i}} \right\rbrace`